Los Angeles, California

 Summary

-To date, First Last Mile Strategic Plan & Planning Guidelines have been formally adopted and are in their initial phases of implementation.
+To date, the First Last Mile Strategic Plan & Planning Guidelines have been formally adopted and are in their initial phases of implementation.

 Details

-Most transit users in Los Angeles walk or roll themselves to public transit stations to complete multi-modal daily commutes, however the facilities provided for these people are often subpar, with the majority of Los Angeles's street space dedicated to the automobile.
+Most transit users in Los Angeles walk or roll themselves to public transit stations to complete multi-modal daily commutes, however, the facilities provided for these people are often subpar, with the majority of Los Angeles's street space dedicated to the automobile.
 The plan provides a framework and is a toolbox for localities to build support and resources for developing active transportation infrastructure like sidewalks, protected bike lanes, and clear signage directing users to regional transit hubs.

 Ultimately, the plan represents a broader view of planning for accessibility to transportation and responds to Metro's core challenge — improving the reach of transit and increasing transit ridership throughout the county.